-Mobile ad fraud can take a number of different forms, from faked impressions, click spam or faked installs.
+Mobile ad fraud can take a number of different forms, from faked impressions, click spam, or faked installs.
 For example, fraudulent publishers seeking to benefit from false impressions may stuff adverts into a single pixel, or deliberately align an advert out of view to generate views or impressions that never took place.
-Our ad fraud white paper covers this in much more detail.

 Why does mobile ad fraud happen?

-Mobile ad fraud requires wholesale industry co-ordination.
-Progress is being made, all that’s needed is further evolution with regards to technology, coordination and facing up to the realities of mobile ad fraud.
+Mobile ad fraud requires wholesale industry coordination.
+Progress is being made; all that’s needed is further evolution with regard to technology, coordination, and facing up to the realities of mobile ad fraud.

-This type of fraud happens when a fraudster executes a click for users who are none-the-wiser (in fact, it is unlikely that the user is even exposed to the ad).
-Click Spam is also known as organics poaching.
+This type of fraud, also known as click flooding or click fraud, happens when a fraudster executes a click for users who are none-the-wiser (in fact, it is unlikely that the user is even exposed to the ad).
+Click spam is also known as organic poaching.

 Click injection is a sophisticated form of click spamming.
-By publishing an Android app which listens to “install broadcasts,” it’s possible to detect when other apps are downloaded on a device.
-This enables fraudsters to trigger clicks before the install is complete.
-Without preventative tools in place, this means the fraudster will receive credit for the install.
+By publishing an Android app that listens to “install broadcasts,” it’s possible to detect when other apps are downloaded on a device.
+This enables fraudsters to trigger clicks, or perform click hijacking before the install is complete.
+Without fraud prevention tools in place, this means the fraudster will receive credit for the install.

 SDK spoofing is also known as traffic spoofing or replay attacks.
 It is the creation of illegitimate installs using data of real devices.

 Adjust’s Fraud Prevention Suite also keeps your dataset clean, allowing planning and campaign reviews to be based on entirely accurate data.
-For more on how our Fraud Prevention Suite works in the real world, Viber case study, which details just how effective it can be.
+For more on how our Fraud Prevention Suite works in the real world, check out this Viber case study, which details just how effective it can be.

 How Adjust prevents the four ad fraud types